zulu-alpha/zakm/README.md

 ```

 Each crate has a name (for e.g: `Main` and `Medical`) and are elements in an array that belongs to the `crate_cargo` object.
+Crate cargo can be in the scope of a group, or at the top level of the document, which can be shared among all groups.

 The other containers are on an actual person, in the `on_person` object.
 There are 3 and each of them and how they are written are as follow: